We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Color blindness, also known as color vision deficiency, is characterized by an inability to differentiate between different shades of colors, such as red, green, or blue.

 The primary cause of color blindness is a lack of light-sensitive pigments in the cones of the eye.
-This inherited condition affects mostly males, but females can also be colorblind.
+This inherited condition affects

 In this article, we’ll explore how genetics affects color blindness, how to adapt when you’re colorblind, and other important facts about color blindness.